iAPX/minipavi-fwk/docs/en/Session-handler.md

 Used to auto-create Session, retrieve Sessions information, including current Controller Name and its Context, and eventually destroy Session on disconnection.

-It's used through [index.php](../../index.php) to initialize, retrieve Session informations, store them back and also by the [Query Handler](./Query-handler.md) on disconnection.
+It's used through [index.php](../../index.php) to initialize, retrieve Session informations and store them back.
 Also used on the SwitchServiceAction

 ## Your own session handler